What is interest?

 Auto and Recreational Vehicle Loans

 Let’s start with auto and other recreational vehicle loans (boats, motorcycles, RV’s, etc.).
 Like credit cards, the interest on auto and recreational vehicle loans is calculated daily, so the faster you pay off the loan, the less interest you will pay.
 You may be fresh from reading about credit cards and thinking you’d be in big trouble with interest on an auto loan, but the good news is most loans for vehicles have relatively low APRs (compared to credit cards).

 Interestingly, vehicle loans are very different from credit cards in that the interest rate varies depending on the year of the vehicle.
 Typically, each lender will have 3 or 4 categories for vehicle years, with a range of interest for each category depending on your credit score and income/debt ratio.
 One thing to note, the APR will actually INCREASE for older vehicles.
 For example, take a look at the interest rate table for auto loans from my credit union.

-As you can see, the older the vehicle the higher the APR range for interest.
-This may seem odd, but there are a couple good reasons for why older used vehicles have higher interest rates.
-First, the older the vehicle the less it is worth (depreciation) and the less the resale value.
-This means if you default on the loan and the vehicle is repossessed, it’s unlikely the lender will make their money back by selling it.
+As you can see, the older the vehicle, the higher the APR range for interest.
+This may seem odd, but there are a couple of good reasons why older used vehicles have higher interest rates.
+First, the older the vehicle, the less it is worth (depreciation) and the less the resale value.
+This means if you default on the loan and the vehicle is repossessed; it’s unlikely the lender will make their money back by selling it.

 The second reason is also simple: lenders want you to buy new cars!